Nanashima21/PathfindingVisualizer/README.md

 There are two elements: Single Grid, Compare Pathfinding

-Single Sort : Just Pathfinding.
+Single Grid : Just Pathfinding.

-Compare Sort : Two types of pathfindings can be performed and compared at the same time.
+Compare Pathfinding : Two types of pathfindings can be performed and compared at the same time.

 note : Changing window size during sorting may result in incorrect generating maze and pathfinding.